AJ2O/aws-short-projects/5-notetaker/Readme.md

 ## Deployment Methods
 The 3 different deployment methods explored in this tutorial are:
 1. Elastic Beanstalk
-2. Elastic Container Registry
+2. ECR, ECS
-3. EC2, CodeDeploy & CodePipeline
+3. CodeBuild, CodeDeploy & CodePipeline